daanzu/kaldi-active-grammar/README.md

 * Errors installing
     * Make sure you're using a 64-bit Python.
-    * You must install via `pip install kaldi-active-grammar` (directly or indirectly), *not* `python setup.py install`, in order to get the required binaries.
+    * You should install via `pip install kaldi-active-grammar` (directly or indirectly), *not* `python setup.py install`, in order to get the required binaries.
     * Update your `pip` (to at least `19.0+`) by executing `python -m pip install --upgrade pip`, to support the required python binary wheel package.
+* Errors running
+    * Windows: `The code execution cannot proceed because VCRUNTIME140.dll was not found.` (or similar)
+        * You must install the VC2017+ redistributable from Microsoft: [download page](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads), [direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe).
+(This is usually already installed globally by other programs.)
+    * Try deleting the Kaldi model `.tmp` directory, and re-running.
-* Try deleting the Kaldi model `*.tmp` directory and rerunning.
+    * Try deleting the Kaldi model directory itself, re-downloading and/or re-extracting it, and re-running.
+(Note: You may want to make a copy of your `user_lexicon.txt` file before deleting, to put in the new model directory.)
-* For reporting issues, try running with `import logging; logging.basicConfig(level=1)` at the top of your main file to enable full debugging logging.
+* For reporting issues, try running with `import logging; logging.basicConfig(level=1)` at the top of your main/loader file to enable full debugging logging.

 ## Documentation